slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 **Hosts**

 Under `hosts`, replace the placeholder IP address with the IP address or full DNS name of the host you want to monitor.
+Additionally, specify the default SNMP port (161) by appending a colon followed by this number.
 Add as many additional hosts underneath as wanted.
 As per yaml syntax, preface them with a hyphen and surround with quotes to reduce ambiguity.

 **Community String**